Hello everyone,

 Okay,

 Your question is not very clear.
-If you are deducting half or full days salary every time an employee is a few minutes late for work, it is definitely not a fair labour practice.
-However, deducting half day for coming late beyond a particular time is acceptable.
-It originally stemmed from the factory gates being locked after half hour and worker being denied entry till lunch time.
+If you are deducting half or full day's salary every time an employee is a few minutes late for work, it is definitely not a fair labor practice.
+However, deducting half a day for coming late beyond a particular time is acceptable.
+This practice originally stemmed from the factory gates being locked after half an hour, and the worker being denied entry until lunchtime.

 From India, Mumbai